• CODE:HO

 Programme of Study

-• Provision & Use of Spectacle Frames
+• Use of Spectacles

-• Sight Test & Low Vision Service
+• The Sight Test and Low Vision Service

-• Contact Lens Service & Practice
+• Contact Lens Service

-• Light Applied to Optics
+• Principles of Light Applied to Optics

-• Optical Dispensing
+• Procedures in Optical Dispensing

 Components subject to change